-When you are traveling to a country where you will be doing a lot of driving, we would recommend to take a convertible car seat as well.
-This is of course free to take on board as well.
+When you are traveling to a country where you will be doing a lot of driving, we would recommend taking a convertible car seat as well.
+This is, of course, free to check in to baggage.

 Ps: Make sure to bring a car seat bag for the airplane as well.
 That way, when you are not using the seat, it is easier to carry around!

 Flying with a car seat and stroller makes life easier in the long run.

 We always walk a lot on our adventures and in many of the countries, we love to hire a car as well.

 Having your own things can save you a lot of money!

 Once your travel stroller and the rest of the luggage is already checked in, the best way that I found to move around the airport, board the plane and transit between flights, is when Avie was in her super comfy Ergobaby carrier!